loadingio/ldpage/README.md

 # Usage

 ```
-    mypal = new ldPage do
+    mypal = new ldpage do
       fetch: ->
         ld$.fetch '...' , {}, {type: \json}
           .then -> return it